Paint Your Home or Grow Herbs. New Things To Try During Lockdown.

 Following a year of on-and-off confinement, many of us have struggled to come up with new and exciting ways to pass time from the comfort of our homes - and those who live alone are even more prone to boredom and loneliness in these odd times.
 We’ve rounded up some hobbies that are ideal for anyone stuck at home for an extended period of time - be it in the midst of a pandemic or in any other potential situation - and added advice from experts.

 You can’t beat a healthy exercise routine - it truly is all the more important when physical movement is limited to your home.
-Get yourself a yoga mat and a decent space to practice thirty minutes of exercise every day; you can follow your favourite instructors online or work out with a friend over a Zoom call!
+Get yourself a yoga mat and a decent space to practice a few minutes minutes of exercise every day; you can follow your favourite instructors online or work out with a friend over a Zoom call!
 If you’re able to exercise outdoors, do so!
 Research from Newcastle University indicates that Vitamin D plays a big role in heightening your energy levels.